dwavesystems/dwave-ocean-sdk/docs/quantum_research/qpu_reformulating.rst

 .. note::
     There are many ways to derive such a penalty function.
-For example, you can find a penalty function for XNOR using the :std:doc:`dimod <oceandocs:docs_dimod/sdk_index>` package as follows:
+For example, you can find a penalty function for XNOR using the :ref:`dimod <index_dimod>` package as follows:

     >>> from dimod.generators import xor_gate
     ...